 The threat of extreme right-wing terrorism has grown.
 The foreign terrorist fighter phenomenon has increased and strengthened the international connections of radical Islamist operators in Finland.
 The threat of terrorism has remained at level two, meaning elevated.

 Supo updates the terrorist threat assessment at least once a year.
 The purpose of the threat assessment is to provide an up-to-date picture on the terrorist threat in Finland, based on best available information.

-The latest threat assessment was published in April 2020.
+The latest threat assessment was published in March 2021.